bvohaska/falcon/README.md

    - To sign a message m with a pre-chosen 40-byte salt: `sig = sk.sign(m, salt)` Note that the message MUST be a byte array or byte string.
 1. We can also verify signatures: `pk.verify(m, sig)`
+1. We can also save and load private and public keys using naive serializations

 Example in Python 3.6.9: